“They act nice to lead you into a false sense of hope.”

-They have a disorder it’s who they are; they cycle around these patterns of behaviour and are somewhat predictable once we know and learn what they indeed do.
-It did not start with you, it will not end with you, you can not change it, they can not change it, you can not control it, and they can only control it around certain people to they are not genuinely seen as they are, they can not control it on a long term basis only to meet a need, and you did not cause it.
+They have a disorder.
+It’s who they are; they cycle around these behaviour patterns and are somewhat predictable once we know and learn what they indeed do.
+It did not start with you, it will not end with you, you can not change it, they can not change it, you can not control it, and they can only control it around certain people so they are not genuinely seen for who they truly are, they can not control it on a long term basis only to meet a need, and you did not cause it.

 As it’s on a spectrum, there is those where once you understand the patterns, recover from what they did to you, learn who you are, how to retreat, rethink and only respond if you need to do so, that you can manage your time around, you truly need to learn to observe their toxic words for what they are and not absorb them to allow those words to infect your mind.

-There’s also those on the disorder who are far too harmful and those narcissistic sociopaths and psychopaths that are simply too dangerous, and you need to get away from.
+There are also those on the disorder who are far too harmful and those narcissistic sociopaths and psychopaths that are simply too dangerous, and you need to get away from them.

-Your own well being and mental health have to become your priority, as when you’re running at your best you can be at your best if saying yes to someone else are saying no to you, it needs to be a no.
+Your own well being and mental health have to become your priority, as when you’re running at your best, you can be at your best if saying yes to someone else is saying no to you.
+It needs to be a no.